eZmaxinc/eZmax-SDK-go/docs/BillingentityinternalRequestCompound.md

 NewBillingentityinternalRequestCompoundWithDefaults instantiates a new BillingentityinternalRequestCompound object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPkiBillingentityinternalID

+`func (o *BillingentityinternalRequestCompound) GetPkiBillingentityinternalID() int32`

+GetPkiBillingentityinternalID returns the PkiBillingentityinternalID field if non-nil, zero value otherwise.

+### GetPkiBillingentityinternalIDOk

+`func (o *BillingentityinternalRequestCompound) GetPkiBillingentityinternalIDOk() (*int32, bool)`

+GetPkiBillingentityinternalIDOk returns a tuple with the PkiBillingentityinternalID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPkiBillingentityinternalID

+`func (o *BillingentityinternalRequestCompound) SetPkiBillingentityinternalID(v int32)`

+SetPkiBillingentityinternalID sets PkiBillingentityinternalID field to given value.

+### HasPkiBillingentityinternalID

+`func (o *BillingentityinternalRequestCompound) HasPkiBillingentityinternalID() bool`

+HasPkiBillingentityinternalID returns a boolean if a field has been set.

+### GetObjBillingentityinternalDescription

+`func (o *BillingentityinternalRequestCompound) GetObjBillingentityinternalDescription() MultilingualBillingentityinternalDescription`

+GetObjBillingentityinternalDescription returns the ObjBillingentityinternalDescription field if non-nil, zero value otherwise.

+### GetObjBillingentityinternalDescriptionOk

+`func (o *BillingentityinternalRequestCompound) GetObjBillingentityinternalDescriptionOk() (*MultilingualBillingentityinternalDescription, bool)`

+GetObjBillingentityinternalDescriptionOk returns a tuple with the ObjBillingentityinternalDescription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjBillingentityinternalDescription

+`func (o *BillingentityinternalRequestCompound) SetObjBillingentityinternalDescription(v MultilingualBillingentityinternalDescription)`

+SetObjBillingentityinternalDescription sets ObjBillingentityinternalDescription field to given value.

 ### GetAObjBillingentityinternalproduct